netanelc305/picoCTF-2019/Cryptography/b00tl3gRSA2/README.md

 ![Screenshot](ncRSA.png)

-exactrly like miniRSA we can use [RsaCtfTool](https://github.com/Ganapati/RsaCtfTool)
+exactly like miniRSA we can use [RsaCtfTool](https://github.com/Ganapati/RsaCtfTool)

 ![Screenshot](ncRSA.png)